Iaido and Bokken Training

 As part of the Kobudo school Sensei Bateman is able to pass on his knowledge in iaido.
 However, he stresses that to study the system to its full potential that is beyond the physical mechanics of manipulating the sword and expanding self-knowledge in the study of iaido, the student needs to train in the system on a full time basis thus perfecting the art in its own right.
 Nevertheless the kobudo student needs to have an understanding of the concepts of the sword and its use in order to defend against it.
 Therefore, Sensei Bateman has incorporated lessons of iaido and bokken into the students’ studies.

 In order to train in iaido a student must eventually obtain an iaito (training sword), but can start some techniques using the bokken (wooden sword).
-Both these weapons can be obtained through Sensei Bateman (please enquire).
-A link to the sword catalogue can be found on the Links page.
+Both these weapons can be obtained, please enquire, to be given advice.
+A link to the sword catalogue can be found on the Links page, or ask in the dojo.

-Sensei Bateman shall provide an insight into Iaido to students that want to try this martial art.
-It is by no way a comprehensive instruction and he will recommend that if students want to take this up on a structured basis they should seek for a more qualified Sensei.
-These lessons are only for an appreciation and no grading in this art will take place.
-Lessons are free to all Kodokan students of age 15 and above, shall be held on a kobudo training session on a Monday night at St Anne's Church Hall on the last Monday of each month.
-This can be found on the calendar – see quick links above.
+Lessons are free to all Kodokan students of age 15 and above, shall be held on a kobudo training session on a Monday night at St Anne’s Church Hall on the last Monday of each month.
+This can be found on the calendar – see Menu above.

 Some Interesting documents on Iaido